boundary/meter-plugin-zookeeper/README.md

 |ZK_EPHEMERALS_COUNT          |The total amount of ephemerals in Zookeeper                              |
 |ZK_ZNODE_COUNT               |Total number of data registers in Zookeeper                              |
 |ZK_MAX_FILE_DESCRIPTOR_COUNT |Total maximum number of filedescriptors allowed to open                  |

+### References
+Collects metrics from Zookeeper server using the mntr command.
+Take a look at Zookeeper Administrator's Guide for details (http://zookeeper.apache.org/doc/trunk/zookeeperAdmin.html)